Samsung Wallet vs. Google Wallet

 Both mobile giants added the following tools at launch: loyalty and membership cards, gift cards, boarding passes, digital car keys for participating brands like BMW and Hyundai, and vaccination cards.

-As for future features, both Wallet apps will work to add digital IDs and driver's licenses starting in 2022.
-But Google will likely prioritize American IDs first, while Samsung will start with South Korean IDs.
+As for future features, both Wallet apps will work to add digital IDs and driver's licenses; Google will likely prioritize American IDs first, while Samsung will start with South Korean IDs.

 The Android OS itself supports stored pass data and tap-to-show functionality, so it makes sense the two apps would offer the same tools.
-The same applies to digital driver's licenses and IDs: The delay is less about the technology, and more about states and nations accepting digital identification as valid.
-And these governments would likely approve the feature across Google, Samsung, and Apple Wallets all at once, rather than exclusively for one.
+The same applies to digital driver's licenses and IDs: The delay is less about the technology and more about states and nations accepting digital identification as valid.

 As for where they differ, Samsung Wallet incorporates Samsung Pass to store and populate your passwords after biometric authentication on your Samsung phone.
 Google also offers auto-password tools outside of Wallet, so you're not missing anything.
 Plus, there are many third-party password managers you can use.